LeslyeCream/Lagom-Obsidian-Theme/README.md

 # Note

-It is recommended to use *Commander* and *Iconize* with this theme for a complete experience.
+It is recommended to use *Commander*, *Iconize* and *File explorer note count* with this theme for a complete experience.

 # Special thanks